people

 M.S.
 Student: Hyun Seo Yu

-Ms. Yu earned her B.S. degree from Ajou University.
+MS. Yu earned her B.S. degree from Ajou University.

 Contact: yhs5367@ajou.ac.kr